General Safety Obligations for Employers

 OSHA laws apply to every workplace.
 Here are the primary employer responsibilities according to OSHA:

 Employers must provide their employees with a workplace that does not have serious hazards and follow all OSHA safety and health standards.
-Employers must find and correct safety and health problems.
-OSHA further requires employers to eliminate or reduce hazards first by changing working conditions rather than just relying on masks, gloves, ear plugs or other types of personal protective equipment (PPE).
-Switching to safer chemicals, enclosing processes to trap harmful fumes, or using ventilation systems to clean the air are examples of effective ways to get rid of or minimize risks.
+Employers must find and correct safety and health problems and are required to eliminate or reduce hazards first by changing working conditions rather than just relying on masks, gloves, ear plugs or other personal protective equipment (PPE).
+Switching to safer chemicals, enclosing processes to trap harmful fumes, or using ventilation systems to clean the air are examples of effective ways to reduce risks.

 • Inform employees about hazards through training, labels, alarms, color-coded systems, chemical information sheets and other methods.